Solololomon/Capstone-Project/README.md

 4 - Whether the company's marketing spend across various UK regions can be justified <br>
 5 - The average CPA (Cost per acquisition) of each region, and how it compares to the expected value. <br>

-Full information on the project requirements are available in the 'Project Requirements.docx' file.
+Full information on the project requirements is available in the 'Project Requirements.docx' file.

 The sample data set is given in .csv form, and I have been provided with a MySQL database in which I can generate tables/views to use in the project.
-The project will be carried out in two distinct phases: data cleaning, and visualisation.
+The project will be conducted in two distinct phases: data cleaning, and visualisation.

 ### Phase 1: Data Cleaning
 #### See notebook: 'Capstone_1_Data_Cleaning.ipynb'